grad

 Deadlines

-To be considered for funding, all required materials must be received by January 15th.
+To be considered for funding, your application must be submitted by January 5th.
 First-year graduate students are typically funded by a fellowship (for the most competitive students) or a teaching position in Elementary Spanish (SPA 1, 2, and 3) or Elementary Portuguese (POR 1, 2, and 3).
 Just prior to the Jan 5th deadline we will check applications for completion.
 If required materials are missing, we will notify you via email.
+English Language Proficiency test scores and recommendations may come after January 5th but before January 15th.
+You will receive instructions to upload transcripts just after submitting your application.

 • February 1st